Diagnostic Feature Designer

 Group By — Select condition variable for grouping data

 Select the condition variable to base feature histograms on.
 The feature histograms use color to visualize the separation of data groups with different labels for that condition variable.

-Specify histogram resolution using Bin Width, Bin Method, Number of Bins, and Bin Limits.
+Specify histogram resolution using Bin Width, Binning Method, Number of Bins, and Bin Limits.
 The bin settings apply to all the histograms for the feature table.

 The bin settings are not independent.
 The app histogram algorithm uses an order of precedence to determine what to use:

-The Binning Method is the default driver for the bin width.
+The Binning Method specification is the default driver for the bin width.

-A Bin Width specification overrides the Binning Method.
+A Bin Width specification overrides the specified binning Method.

 The bin width and the independent Bin Limits drive the number of bins.
 A Number of Bins specification has an effect only when the value of Group By is

 The Normalization specification determines what the y axis represents.
 By default, the histograms use probability for the y axis, with a corresponding range from 0 to 1 for all features.
 Viewing multiple histograms on the same scale makes it easier to visually compare them.
 Choose other axis settings from the Normalization menu.
 These methods include raw counts and statistical metrics such as CDF.